A diabetic patient can have Diabetic Neuropathy which is a kind of nerve damage throughout the body. It damages nerves in the feet and legs.

 Go for some regular exercises.
 It serves not only for physical fitness but also benefits emotional well-being.

-- In case of weakness, seek a support from your family, friends, or doctor.
+- In case of weakness, seek support from your family, friends, or doctor.

-- Take a good sleep which is very essential part of living.
+- Take a good sleep which is a very essential part of living.
 Sleep helps to avoid major health problems.
-But unfortunately, insomnia is an often a side effect of neuropathy pain.
+But unfortunately, insomnia is often a side effect of neuropathy pain.

 - Talk with your doctor for medications to get rid of sleep disturbance.

-The Unique Formulation of Sugar Knocker has helped over 14687+ Users to Regulate Sugar Levels without Any Side Effects.
+The Unique Formulation of Sugar Knocker is helping 100s of users to Regulate Sugar Levels without Any Side Effects.